-In order to reduce to an appropriately low level the probability that any misstatements exceed materiality, we use a lower materiality level, "performance materiality", to determine the extent of testing needed.
+In order to reduce to an appropriately low level the probability that any misstatements exceed materiality, we use a lower materiality level, "performance materiality," to determine the extent of testing needed.
 Importantly, misstatements below these levels will not necessarily be evaluated as immaterial as we also take account of the nature of identified misstatements, and the particular circumstances of their occurrence, when evaluating their effect on the financial statements as a whole.

-Overall materiality We determined materiality for the financial statements as a whole to be £66,500 (2022: £66,000).
-How we determine it Based on a benchmark of 1.5% (2022: 1.5%) of total revenue for the year.
-Rationale for benchmarks applied Due to the volatility in profits/losses over the past 5 years the use of profit before tax or normalised profit before tax as the benchmark for materiality was considered inappropriate.
+Overall materiality We determined materiality for the financial statements as a whole to be £72,700 (2023: £66,500).

+How we determine it Based on a benchmark of 1.5% (2023: 1.5%) of total revenue for the year.

+use of profit before tax or normalised profit before tax as the benchmark for materiality was considered inappropriate.
 Revenue is a key performance measure and is the key driver of the business and is therefore considered to be a more appropriate benchmark to use when calculating materiality.

 Performance materiality We do not consider there to be an overall high risk of material misstatement, the transaction streams are relatively simple and there are no highly judgemental or complex transactions.
-The business is relatively stable, revenues have increased in the year and are being generated as well as a profit in the current year.
+The business is relatively stable, revenues have increased in the year and are being generated as well as a profit in the current